13 Gravity-Defying Bike Tricks That Should've Been Impossible

 6) Brandon Semenuk, The Downhill Bike Cork 720

-Okay, so first thing's first, the video above is of Nicholi Rogatkin nailing a cork 720 in Nine Knights in September 2015.
+Okay, so first thing's first, the video above is of Nicholi Rogatkin nailing a cork 720 in Nine Knights in September 2015, not Brandon Semenuk.
+We know.
+Don't freak out.
 It's the second ever cork 720 stomped on a downhill bike.

 Brandon Semenuk stuck the first in his awesome feature film Revel in the Chaos, but you're going to have to watch that - don't worry, it's totally awesome - in order to catch it.

 "I just want to nail a double flair.
 That's all I want to pull.
 I don't care if I walk out of this place with nothing else."

 Big words from a big rider in the lead up to the 2006 X-Games.
 When it came to the BMX Vert Best trick and the lights were shining... he totally stomped it too.
 The stuff of legend.